Adam Almqvist

-Adam Almqvist (born February 27, 1991) is a professional Swedish ice hockey player, who is currently under contract with EV Zug of the National League (NL).
+Adam Almqvist (born February 27, 1991) is a professional Swedish ice hockey player who plays for Kölner Haie of the Deutsche Eishockey Liga (DEL).
 Almqvist was drafted 210th overall by the Detroit Red Wings in the 2009 NHL Entry Draft.

 Playing career

 Junior

 In early November 2009, HV71 signed Almqvist to a three-year contract.
 Almqvist was the highest scoring junior player in the 2010 Elitserien playoffs, recording one goal and ten assists in 16 playoff games, to help lead HV71 to the Elitserien Championship.
 Almqvist's eleven postseason points lead all SEL defensemen.